awong234/AdaptiveSCR/readme.md

 The script to perform the simulation of the populations, and simulate captures is `AS_dataset_sim_v4.7.R`.
 There are a number of default values so that the function to perform the simulation is `AS.simulator()` may be run without arguments.
 This function has no side-effects, instead opting to generate data libraries from which the analysis scripts will draw.

-The population is simulated simply as a Poisson random variable at `R` total populations (can be defined in the arguments; the default is `R = 10` for easy viewing of the data).
-The index variable is simulated as a Poisson random variable with the mean equal to `cov.mult * N[r]`, where `r` is one of the `R` populations; `cov.mult = 3` by default.
+The population matrix `Nmat` is simulated simply as a Poisson random variable at `R` total populations (can be defined in the arguments; the default is `R = 10` for easy viewing of the data).
+It has dimension `R x A`, where `A` is the total number of replicated simulations, set to 3 by default.
+The index variables are simulated as a Poisson random variable with the mean equal to `cov.mult * Nmat[r,a]`, where `r` is one of the `R` populations, and `a` is the current simulation index; `cov.mult = 3` by default.
+It has the same dimension as `Nmat`.

-Based upon the population matrix `N`, animal activity centers are generated on a space of dimension:
+Based upon the population matrix `Nmat`, animal activity centers are generated on a space of the follwing dimensions:

 ```
 xlim<- c(-1, 4)
 ylim<- c(-1, 5)
 ```

-having uniform random positions.
+They are simulated as having uniform random positions.

 ### Capture simulation